İye: Master spirits

 The term means owner, master, lord, possessor in Turkic languages.
 Ezen (familiar spirit, protector spirit) has the same meaning (owner, possessor) in the Mongolian language.

-An İye guides, helps, or protects animals, individuals, lineages, nations, and even inanimates assets such as mountains or rivers.
-According to the shamanic worldview, everything is alive, bearing an inherent virtue and power.
-In this context power animals represent a person's connection to all life, their qualities of character, and their power.
-They are the helping or ministering spirit or familiar which empowers individuals and is essential for success in any venture undertaken.
-It is believed that most persons have power animals, or tutelary spirits, which empower and protect them from harm – this is comparable to tutelary deities.
-In these traditions, the İye may also lend the wisdom or attributes of its kind to those under its protection.

-Also each town or city had one or more İye, whose protection was considered particularly vital in time of war and siege.
-An İye is spirit who is regarded as the tutelary spirit or protector of a nation, place, clan, family, or person.
+In the context of Turkic shamanism and traditional belief systems, an iye is not a physical owner but a spiritual proprietor, a tutelary spirit or genius loci that embodies and governs a specific place, natural phenomenon, object, or concept.

+Academic Perspective: Scholars like Ákos Bertalan Apatóczky and Vladimir N. Basilov emphasize that the concept moves far beyond simple animism (the belief that everything has a soul) to a form of "proprietorial animism."
+It's a system where the universe is organized under the jurisdiction of countless specialized spirits who must be respected and negotiated with.

+The iye is not inherently good or evil; its disposition is a direct reflection of human action.
+Respect shown through offerings and proper conduct invites the iye's blessing and protection, ensuring a successful hunt, a healthy family, or a plentiful harvest.
+Conversely, disrespect or harm to its domain provokes misfortune and retribution.
+Thus, life itself becomes a continuous dialogue with these unseen owners, a sacred contract where humanity must acknowledge its place within a spirit-governed ecological and cosmic order.

+In Azerbaijani mythology, they are usually described as benevolent towards mankind.

 Mythology

-Aynur Gazanfargizi states that, according to Tengrism, God (Tengri) created the İye and give them dominion other a specific place.
+Aynur Gazanfargizi states that, according to Tengrism, God (Tengri) created the İye and give them dominion over a specific place.
 They would have been similar to that of angels in Abrahamic religions.
 However, often only their negative impact is remembered and thus have often been demonized.
 She argues that the İye is neither thought to be inherently good or bad, but the İye's attitude depends on human's respect towards the nature of their domain: If the İye of a garden would be disrespected, it would cause the garden to wither.
 If the İye is respected however, the garden will prosper.
-She criticizes both the demonization of İye as demons (Kara İye), as well as the deification of them done by Western researches. İyes would be neither inherently good nor bad, but sent by God to interact with humans in a respectful manner.
+She criticizes both the demonization of İye as demons (Kara İye), as well as the deification of them done by Western researchers. İyes would be neither inherently good nor bad, but sent by God to interact with humans in a respectful manner.

 According to myths among the Turks collected by Verbitsky Vasily, the İye appear similar to fallen angels.
 When Erlik desired to create a world on his own to fill it with his own people, Ülgen was ordered to threw Erlik and his servants out of the sky.
 A battle occurred and Erlik was injured, cast into the underworld, along with his servants.
 They fell like water drops, and each of his servants became a spirit corresponding with the specific element it fell into.
 Thus, whose who fell into fire became od-iyeler (İye of fire), whose who fell into water became su-iyeler (İye of water), etc.